Vaynbaum/manage-technics/README.md

 Backend-part of the application, which simulates data from construction machinery, is written using the Express framework.

 # How to start
-After downloading the project, you need to install the dependencies In the folders for frontend and for backend
+After downloading the project, you need to install the dependencies.
+You need to write the command while in the frontend, backend/iot, backend/db directories

 >npm install

-To run frontend, you need to write the command

->npm run dev

-To run backend, you need to write the command
+To run, you need to write the command while in the frontend, backend/iot, backend/db directories

->npm run iot
+>npm run start

 Open your browser at http://localhost:4200/